micahbf/micahmoto/_posts/2019-10-11-feeling-stronger-every-day.md

 {% picture sonoraroad.jpg --alt "A becacticled road in Sonora" %}

-A quiet road through the Río Sonora Valley, bringing me to my destination for now of the quaint mission town, Banámachi.
+A quiet road through the Río Sonora Valley, bringing me to my destination for now of the quaint mission town, Banámichi.
 It’s a great town to stroll around, but the thing that brought me here is my accommodations.
 I’m at the Hotel Los Arcos de Sonora, a very charming place, and one that serves as a first stop for many American motorcyclists doing the same kind of thing I am.
 The proprietor is a motorcyclist himself, and a very kind man, who has already spent a lot of time chatting with me and getting me up to speed about the area and riding in Mexico.

 {% picture hotellosarcos.jpg --alt "Hotel Los Arcos" %}